cinephile85/The-Odin-Project/01-web-development-101/rock-paper-scissors/README.md

-A simple JavaScript rock-paper-scissors game created from basic instructions that is run from the browser console.
+# Rock-Paper-Scissors

+This is a simple rock-paper-scissors game.